 - In a large bowl, make the carrot cake batter.
-Mix together flour, sugar, cinnamon, and baking soda.
+Mix together flour, sugar, cinnamon, salt, and baking soda.
 Add in oil and eggs and vanilla extract.
 Stir in grated carrots.
 Pour 1/2 of the cake batter into the prepared pan.

 - In a medium mixing bowl, beat together the cream cheese and sugar until light and fluffy.
 Add milk, flour, and lemon extract and mix well.
 Add eggs then beat on low until just combined.